Donhescht/Wearables/README.md

 refer to the UCI readme file to understand all inputs, collected data variable names, how the data was collected, the calculated features.

-The following 7 files from the "Data" directory are used:
+The following 7 files from the "Data" directory are used

 1. features.txt: Feature column names.

 2. .\test\X_test.txt: Feature data.

 3. .\test\y_test.txt: Subject (human) activity for each feature obseration.

 4. .\test\subject_test.txt: The subject (human) wearing the smart phone.

 5. .\train\X_test.txt: Feature data.

 6. .\train\y_test.txt: Subject (human) activity for each feature obseration.

 7. .\train\subject_test.txt: The subject (human) wearing the smart phone.

 DESIGN